 Introduction to Unary Operators in JavaScript

-JavaScript Unary Operators are the special operators that consider a single operand and perform all the types of operations on that single operand.
-These types of operators include unary plus, unary minus, prefix increments, postfix increments, prefix decrements, and postfix decrements.
-These operators are placed before or after the operand depending on the requirement and the output.
-Unary Operators in comparison to JavaScript are more preferred once as they are more efficient in terms of function calls.
-Unary operators cannot get overridden which makes its functionality flexible and versatile.
+JavaScript Unary Operators are the special operators that consider a single operand and perform all the operations on that single operand.
+These operators include unary plus, unary minus, prefix increments, postfix increments, prefix decrements, and postfix decrements.
+Unary operators in JavaScript can be placed before or after the operand depending on the requirement and desired output.
+They are more efficient in function calls compared to other types of operators.
+Additionally, they cannot be overridden, making their functionality flexible and versatile.

 Types of JavaScript Unary Operators

-Unlike normal Operators which include addition, subtraction, multiplication, and division as part of the operation makes use of these types of general operators.
-But in the case of Unary Operators, some constraints and rules are applied based on which the operation takes place and includes a single operand for all manipulations.
+Unlike normal Operators, which include addition, subtraction, multiplication, and division as part of the operation, make use of these types of general operators.
+Unary operators in JavaScript have specific rules and constraints that dictate how the operations are performed on a single operand.

 1. Unary plus(+)

 This operator precedes the operand and converts the operator into the final output with the required number.
-It converts the string containing numbers, Boolean values, and any type of null into the final number.
-It will include numbers like integer, float, hexadecimal, etc. In terms of JavaScript, it can be said that the Unary plus basically attempts to convert any expression to a number.
+It converts the string containing numbers, Boolean values, and null into the last number.
+It will include numbers like integers, float, hexadecimal, etc.

 Code: